Select Home Warranty Reviews 2026: Is It Worth It?

 Is Select Home Warranty legit?

 Select Home Warranty is a legitimate company that has been operating since 2012.
-However, "legitimate" doesn't mean "highly rated."
-The company holds a B− BBB rating and is not BBB accredited, with over 5,000 complaints filed in the past three years.
-It does pay out claims, but the volume of denial complaints and low satisfaction scores suggest that results are highly inconsistent.
+However, legitimate does not mean highly rated.
+The company holds a B- BBB rating and is not accredited, with roughly 4,954 to 5,506 complaints filed in the past three years.
+It does pay out some claims, but the volume of denial complaints and the low 1.49 out of 5 BBB customer review score suggest results are highly inconsistent.

-What is Select Home Warranty's BBB rating?
+What is Select Home Warranty's BBB rating in 2026?

 How does Select Home Warranty handle HVAC claims?